GUIDELINES FOR THE PROCEDURE TO APPEAL AN EXPULSION TO THE ACADEMIC STANDING APPEALS COMMITTEE – Winter 2023

 Notice of Expulsion

-If you are expelled from the College as a result of your performance during the Fall 2020 semester, you will be notified in early June of your expulsion by letter which will be sent by MIO and available under “My Omnivox Services” Important Documents & Messages.
+If you are expelled from the College as a result of your performance during the Winter 2021 semester, you will be notified in early June of your expulsion by letter which will be sent by MIO and available under “My Omnivox Services” Important Documents & Messages.

 Academic Standing Appeal: Steps to Follow